if-ai/IF_prompt_MKR/README.md

 Move the characters from the extension folder to your oobabooga Character Folder and place the script on extensions or install it from url inside A1111

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/O4O51R44U)

 https://civitai.com/user/impactframes/models

  -`♡´- Thanks to all my supporters on Youtube and kofi @impactframes

- -`♡´- Thanks to Rvolved forthe suggestions to improve the extension [![YouTube Video](https://img.youtube.com/vi/dg_8cGzzfY4/0.jpg)](https://youtu.be/dg_8cGzzfY4) [![YouTube Video](https://img.youtube.com/vi/Y1E_y7ZrX5w/0.jpg)](https://youtu.be/Y1E_y7ZrX5w)
+[![YouTube Video](https://img.youtube.com/vi/dg_8cGzzfY4/0.jpg)](https://youtu.be/dg_8cGzzfY4)
+[![YouTube Video](https://img.youtube.com/vi/Y1E_y7ZrX5w/0.jpg)](https://youtu.be/Y1E_y7ZrX5w)